20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 You can buy some clothing for yourself or as a gift, beach accessories such as hats and sunglasses, handmade bags, watches, designer jewels, magnets, tiles, etc.

 I like shopping in Albufeira, whether in the Old Town or at Albufeira Shopping.
-I always buy swimming suits, shorts for myself, magnets, tablecloths and tea towels for gifts.
+I always buy swimming suits or shorts for myself, and magnets, tablecloths and tea towels for gifts.
 People always love it.

 People shopping on a busy street in Old Town Albufeira with some stores on both sides and trees

-9 – Visit Praia da Falésia, one of the best beaches in Europe
+9 – Visit Praia da Falésia, one of the best family-friendly beaches in Albufeira

 A wooden stair that gives access to Praia da Falesia in Albufeira, with a red cliff on the left-side, and the beach with some umbrellas and people in the water